-What you must pay when Services that are covered for you you get these services Depression screening In-Network There is no coinsurance, We cover one screening for depression per year.
-The copayment, or deductible for screening must be done in a primary care setting that can an annual depression provide follow-up treatment and/or referrals. screening visit.
-Out-Of-Network 30% coinsurance of the allowed amount Diabetes screening In-Network We cover this screening (includes fasting glucose tests) if There is no coinsurance, you have any of the following risk factors: high blood copayment, or deductible for pressure (hypertension), history of abnormal cholesterol and the Medicare-covered triglyceride levels (dyslipidemia), obesity, or a history of diabetes screening tests. high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a Out-Of-Network

-What you must pay when Services that are covered for you you get these services Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Diabetes monitoring supplies: Supplies to monitor your blood glucose: Blood glucose In-Network monitor, blood glucose test strips, lancet devices and 0% coinsurance lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-When glucose meters Out-Of-Network and test strips are obtained at a pharmacy, coverage is 30% coinsurance of the limited to specific Abbott or LifeScan products. allowed amount Therapeutic shoes or inserts(1): For people with diabetes who have severe diabetic foot In-Network disease: One pair per calendar year of therapeutic custom-0% coinsurance molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth Out-Of-Network shoes and three pairs of inserts (not including the 30% coinsurance of the non-customized removable inserts provided with such allowed amount shoes).
+Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+In-Network There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
+Out-Of-Network 50% coinsurance of the allowed amount Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+When glucose meters and test strips are obtained at a pharmacy, coverage is limited to specific Abbott or LifeScan products.
+Diabetes monitoring supplies: In-Network 0% coinsurance Out-Of-Network 50% coinsurance of the allowed amount • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-(1) Diabetes self-management Diabetes self-management training is covered under certain conditions. training: In-Network \$0 copay Out-Of-Network 30% coinsurance of the allowed amount
+(1) Therapeutic shoes or inserts (1) : In-Network 0% coinsurance Out-Of-Network 50% coinsurance of the allowed amount Diabetes self-management training is covered under certain conditions.
+Limited to: Initial year: Up to 10 hours of initial training within a continuous 12-month period.
+Subsequent years: Up to 2 hours of follow-up training each calendar year after completing the initial 10 hours of training.
+Diabetes self-management training: In-Network \$0 copay Out-Of-Network 50% coinsurance of the allowed amount